QuickPlayz/QuickPlayz/README.md

-- 👋 Hi, I’m @QuickPlayz, im a 14 year old coder and i like coding and playing video games.
+- 👋 Hi, I’m @QuickPlayz, im a 15 year old coder and i like coding and playing video games.

 - 👀 I’m interested in ...
 Video games and coding
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently learning ... advanced Python and a little bit of JavaScript
 - 💞️ I’m looking to collaborate on ...
 Nothing im lonely
 - 📫 How to reach me ...
 You cant rn, ill make a way soon, sorry
 - 😎 Im bored right now
-- 🤖 Im pretty good at coding with HTML5 and Python (If it makes me sound cool i taught myself python in less than a day)
+- 🤖 Im pretty good at coding

 <Trying to make a new project or update a project at least once a week ☕>